fastaccord1/cs420siuc2012/README.md

               Removing Item - Click the Item you wish to remove and hit "Remove Selected Item" Add Item - Simple fill in all the boxes and hit the "Add New Item" button.

-    WTS tab - This tab allows users to browse items that people are currently looking to buy, but couldn't find it for sale in the WTB listing.
+    WTB tab - This tab allows users to browse items that people are currently looking to buy, but couldn't find it for sale in the WTS listing.
-              This tab works the same way as the WTB tab.
+              This tab works the same way as the WTS tab.

     Items I Want tab - This tab allows users to add, edit, or remove items they wish to purchase.
                        The tab uses the same set up as the "My Items for Sale" tab.